AK-Homberger/ESP32_AnchorChainControl_WLAN/README.md

 This repository shows how to remotely control the achor chain relay via WLAN from phone/tablet.
 Anchor chain events from the chain sensor are measured and presented on the phone/tablet.

-Just set the AP name and password according to your needs.
+Just set the WLAN ssid and password according to your needs.
-Set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).
+Select WLAN type with setting WiFiMode_AP_STA to "0" means Acess Point, or "1" means Client with DHCP Also set Chain_Calibration_Value according to your sensor (e.g. 0.33. meter per event).

-On the phone/tablet connect to the defined AP and start "192.168.4.1" in the browser.
+If working as Access Point connect the phone/tablet to the defined AP and start "192.168.4.1" in the browser.
+If working as WLAN client check the DHCP IP wit Serial Monito of IDE and connect to the shown IP.

 ![Picture2](https://github.com/AK-Homberger/ESP32_ChainCounter_WLAN/blob/master/IMG_1252.PNG)